JuPfu/chelona/Readme.md

 Programmatical Interface
 ========================

+Binding of *Cheló̱na* artifacts from [Maven Central](http://search.maven.org/ "Maven Central") is done by adding the following dependency to your SBT build file

+    libraryDependencies += "com.github.jupfu" %% "chelona" % "1.1.0"

 The example program shows how to convert some Turtle data into the N3 Triple format.

     import java.io.StringWriter